benschw/benschw.github.io/_drafts/microservices.md

 Designing the components of an application is only half the battle however; the components also need to communicate.
-In order to keep an application’s components loosely coupled and maintainable, microservices should expose a coarse grained interface and use lightweight and well known technologies.
+In order to keep an application’s components loosely coupled and maintainable, microservices should expose a tightly controlled interface and use lightweight and well known technologies.

 Since communication bridges the bounded context encapsulated by each